vvenegasv/exportable/README.md

 var stream = engine.Export();
 ```

-## 4.7.
+## 5.6.
 Specify a column name by resource
-You can handle internationalization column names, by using resources in attributes
+You can handle internationalization column names, by using resources in attributes.
+Please note that `ResouceType` property, has a pointer to resource file, while `HeaderName` property has the key of the resource

-### 4.7.1.
+### 5.6.1.
 Plain class
 ``` c#
 class DummyPersonWithAttributesAndResource
 {